janwilmake/forgithub/README.md

 URL UX makes tools highly accessible.
 Since a lot of what devs do evolves around repos, I figured that's a good one to focus on.
 'Repo to Anything' is the dream!

 ![](urlux.png)

+# CHANGELOG

+- 2025-01-12 - created the initial version of forgithub.com
+- 2025-01-18 - improved layout
+- 2025-01-27 - added columns and favicons to website